FirebirdSQL/php-firebird/README.md

 $ Build complete.
 $ Don't forget to run 'make test'.
 ```
-You can find the `interbase.so` file in directory `php-firebird/modules`.
+You can find the `firebird.so` file in directory `php-firebird/modules`.
 Copy the file to your php extension dir and restart your webserver.

 #### Clean up your working directory
 After you've created the binary data, many temporary files will be created in your working directory.
 These can be removed with the command `phpize --clean`.
 Then you have a tidy directory again.